Pseudonyms include Dave Barnes, Harrison Hunt, Cedric Titus

 “Norbert Davis is a natural.
 If we were to pick anyone who, in spite of all human trials and tribulations, looks upon life resignedly and mostly as all fun, our nominee would be Bert.”

--- Joseph T. Shaw, editor, in an unpublished intro in The Hard-Boiled Omnibus
+— Joseph T. Shaw, in an unpublished intro to The Hard-Boiled Omnibus

 Chandler cited one of his early stories as an inspiration for his own writing.
 Philosopher Ludwig Wittgenstein was a huge fan.
 And John D. MacDonald, in an affectionate salute to the man, called him “a writer who almost made it.”